Google Android $135M Settlement: Final Approval Update

 Payments have not been sent yet, and they should not be described as on their way at this point.

 Payments will only be distributed after the court grants final approval and after any appeals are resolved.
-If final approval is granted at the June 23, 2026 hearing and no appeals are filed, payments could follow in the months afterward.
+If the court grants final approval following the June 23, 2026 hearing and no appeals are filed, payments could follow in the months afterward.

 Because the timeline can shift, the best move is to check the official settlement website for the latest payment timing updates.